Centre of Applied Research Technology

 • Translate this knowledge into a tool for the industry to evaluate safety in a more objective way than is currently possible.

-The partners who will contribute to the project are: Netherlands Aerospace Group (NAG), JetSupport BV, Nationaal Lucht- en Ruimtevaartlaboratorium (NLR), Koninklijke Luchtvaart Maatschappij NV (KLM), Ministerie voor Infrastructuur en Milieu, Sky Service Netherlands BV, SAMCO Aircraft Maintenance BV, Koninklijke Nederlandse Vereniging voor Luchtvaart (KNVvL), HeliCentre BV, Transavia, Luchtverkeersleiding Nederland (LVNL), KLM Cityhopper, Team HF PartG, Griffith University – Safety Science Innovation Lab, Delft University of Technology – Safety & Security Science Group, Militaire Luchtvaart Autoriteit (MLA), STg.
+The partners who contributed to the project are: Netherlands Aerospace Group (NAG), JetSupport BV, Nationaal Lucht- en Ruimtevaartlaboratorium (NLR), Koninklijke Luchtvaart Maatschappij NV (KLM), Ministerie voor Infrastructuur en Milieu, Sky Service Netherlands BV, SAMCO Aircraft Maintenance BV, Koninklijke Nederlandse Vereniging voor Luchtvaart (KNVvL), HeliCentre BV, Transavia, Luchtverkeersleiding Nederland (LVNL), KLM Cityhopper, Team HF PartG, Griffith University – Safety Science Innovation Lab, Delft University of Technology – Safety & Security Science Group, Militaire Luchtvaart Autoriteit (MLA), STg.
 Human Factors in Aviation Group (HUFAG).

 Project Info